 Because I’m talking online to some people about his poems (and who have bought his newest book on my recommendation), I’m copying the poem here so they have the text.
 Brian – if you want me to remove it, I will.
 But I think you’re mistaken; it’s a lovely piece.
-(And, sorry, but I stole the blue dress image for an unrecorded song called “The girl in the room”.)
+(And, sorry, but I stole the blue dress image for a song called “The girl in the room“.)

 The fruitful lady of dawn

 She walks across the room and opens the skylight

 She cannot speak easily of what she feels

 nor can she fathom out